JuliaML/MLDatasets.jl/README.md

 ## Installation

-To install `MLDatasets.jl`, start up Julia and type the following code snippet into the REPL.
+To install MLDatasets.jl, start up Julia and type the following code snippet into the REPL.
 It makes use of the native Julia package manger.

 ```julia
 import Pkg